pupil-labs/pupil-docs/src/core/best-practices.md

 Both eyes are measured independently and [adjusting the eye cameras](/core/hardware/#headset-adjustments/) such that they are of equal distance to the eyes is important if data from both eyes are used.
 - `diameter_3d` - The global scale of each radius depends on the quality of the fit of the respective pye3d eye model (see below).
-If the eye model is estimated too far away from the eye camera for one or both of the eyes, it will lead to an overestimation of the pupil radius
+If the eye model is estimated too far away from the eye camera for one or both of the eyes, it will lead to an overestimation of the pupil radius; if the model is estimated too close to the eye camera, it will lead to an underestimation of the pupil radius.
 - `diameter` - Measured in pixels and thus dependent on the camera to pupil distance.
 Pupil size estimates will vary if unequal for both eyes